kanumurisuhitha/FeedbackSystem/README.md

 # 👨‍💼 Employee-Manager Feedback System

-A **FastAPI + SQLite backend system** for managing employees and managers, with authentication, manager-employee mapping, and extendable feedback functionality.
+A system for managing employees and managers, with authentication, manager-employee mapping, and extendable feedback functionality.

 ---